Xewdy444/CF-Clearance-Scraper/README.md

 # CF-Clearance-Scraper

-A simple program for fetching cf_clearance cookies from websites issuing cloudflare challenges to visitors.
-This program works on javascript and managed challenges.
+A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
+This program works on JavaScript and managed challenges.

 ## Clearance Cookie Usage
-In order to bypass cloudflare challenges with the clearance cookies, you must make sure of two things:
+In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things:

 - The user agent used to fetch the clearance cookie must match the user agent being used within the requests that use the clearance cookie
     > **Note**